Helping government and citizens improve efficiency, combat corruption, and gain better value for money.

 - Through the dgMarket procurement platform for the European Union, DG was one of the first organizations to pilot OCDS (see http://contractawards.eu/).

-- In Chile, DG is working with ChileCompra to catalogue and assess their procurement data quality, making recommendations to achieve 5-star OCDS implementation.
+- In Chile, DG is working with ChileCompra to develop a data catalogue, analyze procurement data quality, and provided strategic advice on OCDS implementation.

 - In West Africa, DG worked with the UK Foreign & Commonwealth Office and Open Contracting Partnership to conduct rigorous assessments of the technical, political and contextual aspects of the contracting process in five countries.